Protective laws: Criticisms

+The Norwegian feminist Betzy Kjelsberg was an early opponent of protective laws, such as the Night Work Convention.
+At the International Labor Conference in Washington, D.C. in 1919 she stated, "I am against special protective laws for women, except pregnant women and women nursing children one year of age because I believe that we are furthering the cause of good labor laws most by working toward the prohibition of all absolutely unnecessary night work.
+It is hard to see old worn out men and young boys in the most critical period of development work during the night."

 Protective labor laws were criticized because they excluded women from prestigious well-paid male-dominated occupations, and they confined women's work to the home, thus reinforcing Separate Spheres ideology and the Cult of Domesticity.

-An opponent of these laws was the National Woman's Party (NWP), which led support for the Equal Rights Amendment.
+In the United States, protective laws were opposed by the National Woman's Party (NWP), which led support for the Equal Rights Amendment.
 It opposed the laws as interfering with women's right to make contracts and as preventing them from offering their full capabilities at work, objecting, for example, to a 20-pound limit on lifting, if a woman wanted that job and could lift the weight.

 Modernity

-Eventually, most or all were amended, repealed, ruled unconstitutional (i.e., in violation of the US Constitution and thus invalid), or not enforced anymore because they singled women out for unequal treatment.
-(Laws in the US may not be enforced if they are unconstitutional or otherwise unauthorized in law.)
-Had the Equal Rights Amendment to the Constitution been enacted in the 1970s or the 1980s, it was believed the laws would have been invalidated by the amendment and subsequent litigation and, as a result, most liberal organizations opposed the amendment.
+In the United States, most or all were eventually amended, repealed, ruled unconstitutional (i.e., in violation of the US Constitution and thus invalid), or not enforced anymore because they singled women out for unequal treatment.
+Laws in the US may not be enforced if they are unconstitutional or otherwise unauthorized in law..
+Had the Equal Rights Amendment to the US Constitution been enacted in the 1970s or the 1980s, it was believed the laws would have been invalidated by the amendment and subsequent litigation and, as a result, most liberal organizations opposed the amendment.
 The laws had earlier been supported by social feminists for decades.

-Some of the laws have been replaced by laws that apply to both genders, such as the Occupational Safety and Health Act.
+Some of the laws in the US have been replaced by laws that apply to both genders, such as the Occupational Safety and Health Act.

 An argument for protective laws still sometimes arises, as with debates over the US military's continuing legal ban on women in certain combat positions, when it is argued that the ban should remain in effect because women might be killed or raped.

-Worldwide
+Jurisdiction

-Besides the United States, many others may have laws with comparable intent or effect and that constrain employment of women or of other groups of adults defined by characteristics at birth, although the laws may not be called by the same name.
+Many countries have enacted laws that constrain employment of women or of other groups of adults defined by characteristics at birth, although the laws may or may not be called "protective laws".
+Some protective laws are specific to girls or to pregnant women, while others include all women and girls.

+Africa

+Democratic Republic of the Congo

+In 2012, the Democratic Republic of the Congo enacted legislation banning pregnant women from working in mining supply chains.
+Some Congolese women objected to the ban as they considered mining a more suitable field for pregnant women than agriculture.

+Egypt

 In Egypt, around the 1920s, the Egyptian Feminist Union advocated for protective legislation.